Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Summary Conclusion

 \section{Summary \& Conclusion}

 In the course of this paper, we have validated the exoplanet TOI-1221 b.
 In doing so we observed and collated a wide range of data sets.
-Ground-based time series photometry observations from small telescopes were able to determine that the transit signal was not caused by an eclipsing binary signal in any of the catalogued nearby stars.
-The possibility of an on-sky blend due to a background or foreground object was confidently ruled out by high contrast imaging by SOAR and Gemini-S/Zorro speckle images.
-Based on the local sky density of stars in the vicinity, the remaining unresolved region at very close separation from TOI-1221 ($<0\farcs1$) has an extremely low probability of containing any blended sources of sufficient brightness to cause any problems.
+Ground-based time series photometry observations from small telescopes were able to determine that the transit signal was not caused by an eclipsing binary in any of the nearby stars.
+The possibility of an on-sky blend due to a background or foreground object was severely restricted by high contrast imaging by SOAR and Gemini-S/Zorro speckle images.
+Any very low-mass M-dwarfs that could remain undetected in our data are not sufficiently luminous to cause dilution issues with the transit fit.
 We further determine a low false positive probability with {\tt TRICERATOPS}.

 We characterize the stellar properties both with spectra from CHIRON and an SED analysis based on archival photometric measurements.
 The stellar values from these two methods are in line with one another and also with existing assessments \citep[e.g. the TIC;][]{TIC_2018}.